tansaox2008123/GRAPE-LM/README.md

 GRAPE demonstrates superior performance compared to existing generative models by producing diverse, rational, and high-affinity aptamers with just a single round of intracellular screening.
 This has been validated across multiple targets, including human and viral proteins, highlighting its potential as a transformative tool in RNA evolution.

 ## Install dependencies
-First,download the repository and create the dependencies.
+First,download the repository and install dependencies.

 Python: 3.11